selagcalvert-wq/purple-team-web-security-assessment/README.md

 This project provided hands-on experience with web application security testing, HTTP request manipulation, vulnerability assessment, and purple team collaboration.
 As Team Lead and Red Team Lead, I directed team efforts, provided walkthroughs and troubleshooting support, and personally executed 12 attacks across SQL injection, cross-site scripting, and broken authentication categories.

+As part of the blue team, my responsibilities focused on analyzing attack activity, reviewing application behavior, and supporting detection and remediation efforts throughout the assessment.
+I assisted with monitoring how vulnerabilities and malicious requests appeared within the application and network traffic, while also helping document findings and defensive recommendations.

+My role included:
+-Reviewing HTTP requests and responses to better understand attack behavior and application weaknesses -Using Browser DevTools and Wireshark to analyze network traffic, requests, responses, tokens, and client-side behavior -Assisting with identifying indicators of SQL injection, cross-site scripting (XSS), and broken authentication activity -Supporting documentation of vulnerabilities, findings, impact, and remediation recommendations -Collaborating with team members during troubleshooting, testing validation, and analysis activities -Contributing to the overall purple team workflow by helping connect offensive testing with defensive analysis and visibility

 ## **Skills Learned**

 - Practical understanding of web application security testing concepts.